JohnFunk-VMW/CloudBrews-SampleApp/README.md

 # Station 3 - Sample App

 ##Introduction
-In this excercise you will work with an already compleated sample applicaitons to learn more about cloud foundry.
+In this excercise you will work with an already compleated sample application to learn more about cloud foundry.
 Using the pre-built sample app you will do the following:
-  * Push the applicaiton to Pivotal Cloud Foundry
+  * Push the application to Pivotal Cloud Foundry
-  * Scale the applicaiton so there are multiple instances running, and see how this make it fault tollerant
+  * Scale the application so there are multiple instances running, and see how this make it fault tollerant
-  * Blue-Green deploy a second copy of the applicaiton, by winding up instances of the new version, while winding down instances of the old version.
+  * Blue-Green deploy a second copy of the application, by winding up instances of the new version, while winding down instances of the old version.

 ## Setup
 Start by cleaning up after the last person and making a directory in your Google Compute Engine Console and changing into it.